DamilolaAdegunwa/EkiHire/README.md

 Team review

-#Please Note:
+# Please Note:

 The discovery stage starts with planning in order to complete the project successfully.
-It is at this stage that the client or business owner/analyst (you) and a software architect (from us) would meet and properly align the business requirements with the technical implementation so as to create a product backlog.
+It is at this stage that the client or business owner/analyst and a software architect would meet and properly align the business requirements with the technical implementation so as to create a product backlog.
 The product backlog would serve as a list of all the features the HireEki app would need.
 Then, the UI designer creates/designs the interface and user experience of the application based on the required features in the product backlog.

-#What can be achieved at the discovery stage are as follows:
+# What can be achieved at the discovery stage are as follows:

 Finalized app concept